PyChina/weekly/content/Issue/issue-402.md

 - [用 Pandas 和 Python 探索您的数据集](https://pycoders.com/link/3224/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll learn how to start exploring a dataset with Pandas and Python.
-You’ll learn how to access specific rows and columns to answer questions about your data.
-You’ll also see how to handle missing values and prepare to visualize your dataset in a Jupyter notebook.
+In this step-by-step tutorial, you'll learn how to start exploring a dataset with Pandas and Python.
+You'll learn how to access specific rows and columns to answer questions about your data.
+You'll also see how to handle missing values and prepare to visualize your dataset in a Jupyter notebook.

 (`是也乎:`